analogdevicesinc/MAX78xxx-RefDes/archive/maxrefdes178-ASL/README.md

 ## Getting Started with MAXREFDES178, Building Firmware, Loading and Debugging

+**NOTE: The accuracy of the existing ASL demo is low due to the inferior quality of images taken with the cube camera as compared with images used in the training dataset.
+An improved version of this demo using the Domain Adaptation technique is available and will be ported to this demo in the near future.**

 Please refer to main MAXREFDES178 documentation for instructions how to build, and load firmware:

 [Getting Started with the MAXREFDES178# Cube Camera](./../maxrefdes178_doc/README.md)

-NOTE: ASL demo does not support Android application.
+Please note that ASL demo does not support Android application.

 ## Testing ASL Demo